 Strangely, a high ceiling in a small space can make it feel more enclosed, so you might need to plan for a lowered or suspended one.
 However, this can give a lot more opportunity to use different lighting effects such as halogen spots that replicate daylight to give a more natural feel.

 The smaller the space, the more important it is to use storage solutions creatively.
-A vanity unit is ideal as they combine form and function by teaming a basin with a handy storage area.
+A vanity unit is ideal as it combines form and function by teaming a basin with a handy storage area.
 Taking things a step further, a combination unit, like the one from our MySpace bathroom furniture pictured below, offers the maximum storage space for the minimum floor footprint.

 Mix and match